feedbee/strava-club-events/docs/specification.md

 2. **OAuth Authorization**
    - User clicks "Login with Strava"
    - App redirects to Strava's OAuth authorization page
+   - In production, when `DEV_CALLBACK_REDIRECT` is configured, the callback URL sent to Strava includes an extra query parameter: `dev-callback-redirect=<dev-base>/callback`
    - User reviews permissions and grants access
    - Strava redirects to `/callback?code=...`